 Professor McGaw is a Fellow of the Academy of the Social Sciences in Australia, the Australian Psychological Society, the Australian College of Educators and the International Academy of Education.

-- Ms Helen Wildash, Executive Director, Teaching and Learning Services, South Australian Department for Education and Child Development
+Ms Helen Wildash, former Executive Director, Teaching and Learning Services, South Australian Department for Education and Child Development

 Dr Paul Sharkey, Director of Catholic Identity and Educational Services at the Catholic Education Office, Melbourne